Charles Litton Sr.

 Charles Vincent Litton Sr. (1904–1972) was an engineer and inventor from the area now known as Silicon Valley.

 Biography

 Early life

 Charles Vincent Litton was born on March 13, 1904, in San Francisco, California.
 His mother was Alice J. Vincent and father was Charles A. Litton.
 As a boy he experimented with radio technology at his parents' house in Redwood City, California.

-Litton learned machining in the California School of Mechanical Arts of San Francisco, and then attended Stanford University, where he graduated with an A.B. in mechanical engineering in 1924 and electrical engineering in 1925.
+Litton was both vocationally trained as a machinist and completed the college preparatory course route at Lick-Wilmerding of San Francisco.
+He then attended Stanford University, where he graduated with an A.B. in mechanical engineering in 1924 and electrical engineering in 1925.